-It is argued that a developing economy desiring to rapidly transform it’s economy ought not to be saddled with such a leisurely structure as free, collective bargaining.
+It is argued that a developing economy desiring to rapidly transform its economy ought not to be saddled with such a leisurely structure as free, collective bargaining.
 Therefore, the constraining principles of collective bargaining can be set aside in the interest of development.
-The adopting of free collective bargaining in Nigeria has also been criticized on the grounds that the institutions necessary for its operation are themselves underdeveloped.
+The adopting of free collective bargaining in Nigeria has also been criticized because the institutions necessary for its operation are themselves underdeveloped.

 It is pointed out that trade unionism was, until recently, very weak and unorganized.
 As such, it was not in a position to deal effectively with a better-prepared employer.
 These and similar arguments have formed the basis of continued government involvement in industrial relations in this country.
 This interventionist policy is evidenced by the Trade Disputes Decree (now Act) of 1976, which introduced a cumbersome and compulsory procedure for the settlement of trade disputes, and practically banned the use of strikes and lockouts.

-The spate of legislations is the last decades have not succeeded in ensuring industrial peace.
+The spate of legislation in the last decades have not succeeded in ensuring industrial peace.
 Rather, disputes and strikes, which have assumed different forms, have been on the increase.
-With the restructuring of trade unions into industrial unions and the return to a freely-elected democratic government, the interventionist policy needs close examination, with a view to returning to a less-restrained collective bargaining system in Nigeria.
+With the restructuring of trade unions into industrial unions and the return to a freely-elected democratic government, the interventionist policy needs close examination, to return to a less-restrained collective bargaining system in Nigeria.

 A trade union is any combination of workers and employees, whether temporary or permanent.
 From this definition, any employee, whether junior or senior, can combine to form a trade union.
 However, trade unionism has often been associated with junior workers and employees, and unions of senior or management staff have been very few.